-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); • not associated with surgery; and • not associated with pregnancy.
+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+Acupuncture for chronic low back pain Covered services include: • \$0 for each Medicare- covered PCP visit. • \$0 for each Medicare- covered PCP visit.
+Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: • \$0 for each Medicare- covered specialist visit. • \$0 for each Medicare- covered specialist visit.
+For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
-Treatment must be discontinued if the patient is not improving or is regressing. \$0 for each Medicare-covered PCP visit. \$25 for each Medicare-covered specialist visit \$20 for each Medicare-covered chiropractor visit.
+Treatment must be discontinued if the patient is not improving or is regressing. • \$0 for each Medicare- covered chiropractor visit. • \$0 for each Medicare- covered chiropractor visit.